Oracle Java Licensing and Audit FAQ Guide

 - 20,000+ employees: as low as $5.25 per employee/month (per Oracle’s reference).

 - Annual Billing: Oracle typically sells this as an annual subscription (you might pay for a year or multiple years up front).
-So at the base price, one employee is $180/year.
-A company of 1000 employees might pay on the order of $180k/year at list price (before any negotiated discount).
+At the base price, one employee costs $180/year.
+A company of 1,000 employees might pay on the order of $ 180,000/year at list price (before any negotiated discount).

-- Negotiation: Large enterprises often negotiate discounts off list.
-Also, if you have an ELA (enterprise license agreement) with Oracle, Java may be included or discounted as part of a bigger deal.
+- Negotiation: Large enterprises often negotiate discounts off the list price.
+Additionally, if you have an ELA (Enterprise License Agreement) with Oracle, Java may be included or discounted as part of a larger agreement.

 It’s important to note that these costs can be substantial.
-For example, a 10,000-employee company at $8.25/emp/month would pay roughly $990k per year for Java.
-This dramatic cost is why some businesses reconsider their Java usage or explore alternatives.
-Always check the latest Oracle price list PDF for exact tiers, as they can update pricing.
+For example, a 10,000-employee company at $8.25/emp/ month would pay roughly $ 990,000 per year for Java.
+This dramatic cost is why some businesses reconsider their use of Java or explore alternatives.
+Always check the latest Oracle price list PDF for the exact tiers, as pricing can be updated.

 28. How do I calculate the number of licenses under the employee metric?